garyblankenship/awesome-php-ai/README.md

-Here’s a concise GitHub README for your "Awesome AI PHP" awesome list, following the typical awesome list format:

----

 # Awesome AI PHP [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome PHP libraries and tools for integrating AI, Machine Learning, and Natural Language Processing into your PHP applications.
 Contributions are welcome!